Medicare Part D Enrollment Periods

 Medicare Part D Enrollment Period 2019

 New changes in Medicare’s enrollment periods are taking place starting January 1, 2019.
-Medicare introduces the new Medicare Advantage Open Enrollment Period (OEP).
+Medicare introduces the new Medicare Advantage Open Enrollment Period (MA OEP).
 Running from January 1st – March 31st every year, this period will replace the period known as the Medicare Advantage Disenrollment Period (MADP).

 The OEP will allow beneficiaries to change Medicare Advantage plans to one with or without drug coverage or drop their current plan and return to Original Medicare.